WoundAmbit: Bridging State-of-the-Art Semantic Segmentation and Real-World Wound Care

 \section{Introduction}

 Wound care is a critical aspect of healthcare, particularly for chronic wounds that require ongoing monitoring and treatment.
-Current clinical practice relies on manual wound measurements following standardized protocols~\cite{nichols2015wound}, such as estimating wound area by multiplying its longest length by its largest perpendicular width using a ruler or metric tape -- although this often leads to overestimation~\cite{nichols2015wound}.
-Another approach involves tracing the wound perimeter on a transparent film.
-However, these methods are frequently inaccurate, impacting treatment decisions~\cite{peterson2014size}.
-A systematic review further highlights inconsistencies in wound area and volume assessments, emphasizing the need for standardized measurement techniques~\cite{jorgensen2016methods}.
-Beyond their subjectivity, manual assessments are invasive, and typically reliant on physical contact with the wound.
+Current clinical practice often relies on manual wound measurements, such as estimating wound area by multiplying its longest length by its largest perpendicular width using a ruler or metric tape---although this often leads to overestimation due to irregular wound shapes~\cite{shaw2011wound}.
+Langemo et al. further reported differing interpretations among clinicians regarding how to define and measure wound length and width~\cite{langemo2008measuring}.
+This lack of standardization contributes to measurement subjectivity and may limit comparability between assessments.
+An alternative approach involves tracing the wound on a transparent film and estimating the area using a metric grid, which may offer improved measurement reliability but still suffers from subjectivity in boundary delineation and partial cell interpretation~\cite{shaw2011wound,langemo2008measuring}.
+Beyond potential inconsistencies, manual assessments are often invasive, relying on either proximity to or direct physical contact with the wound.
 This may cause patient discomfort and requires in-person visits with \acp{hcp}, posing logistical challenges for both patients and providers.
 Automated wound segmentation offers a promising alternative, as AI-driven wound size estimation from RGB images can be integrated into various systems, particularly mobile phones with cameras.
 This enhances accessibility, enabling remote wound monitoring from home without requiring specialized hardware.
 Unlike tracing methods, AI-based approaches are non-invasive, eliminating direct wound contact.